SilentisVox/Payload-Obfuscation/README.md

 #### **MAC Obfuscation**

-For MAC address string translation, we take every 6 bytes of ourshellcode, and represent them as strings in the MAC address format `FD:3E:CB:3D:38:E4`.
+For MAC address string translation, we take every 6 bytes of our shellcode, and represent them as strings in the MAC address format `FD:3E:CB:3D:38:E4`.
 Once obfuscated, print the MAC array to the screen.